Skip to main content

 Governmental aggregations

-Local governments may arrange to purchase electricity or natural gas for their residents as “governmental aggregators.”
+Local governments may arrange to purchase electricity and/or natural gas for their residents through an aggregation program.
 They can aggregate on their own or jointly with other local governments.
+Hundreds of Ohio’s cities, counties, townships or groups of governments offer aggregation.
 Ohio law gives local governments the option to choose either an opt-in or opt-out form of aggregation.

 Local government requirements